Our tutors are all educated to degree level and beyond and they are committed to force free training and furthering animal welfare.

 Many of our courses are distance learning, with no enrolment dates or time limits.
 You are free to study at your own pace, with the ongoing support of a personal tutor.

 We believe it is not possible to know how to assess a dogs behaviour and develop an appropriate training plan without having the opportunity to observe, handle and work directly with dogs and their owners.
-This is why CBC has developed two courses that result in regulated qualifications of both theoretical and practical canine behaviour and training, which specifically develop students’ practical skills under the supervision of experienced practical tutors.
+This is why many of our courses contain both theoretical and practical canine behaviour and training, which specifically develop students’ practical skills under the supervision of experienced practical tutors.

 Sadly, there are no organisations, professional bodies or set qualifications that exist in the United Kingdom that govern or restrict the right to practise as a canine behaviour practitioner or dog trainer.